 What happens to returns?

 Returns are managed through the same fulfilment account.
-The partner receives the returned item, inspects it, and either restocks (if saleable) or holds it for your decision.
-Returns handling fees are separate from the original fulfilment fee.
+The partner receives the returned item, inspects it, and either restocks it (if saleable) or holds it for your decision.
+Returns handling is billed as a separate per-item fee, over and above the original fulfilment fee.

 The Bottom Line

 The right approach is to pick a fulfilment partner who can grow with you and who can handle the adjacent services (overnight courier, distribution, import/export) under one account.
-NIGHTWING offers fully integrated order fulfilment alongside warehousing, overnight courier, distribution, and contract logistics — useful for growing SA e-commerce businesses that want to consolidate logistics relationships rather than juggle suppliers.
+NIGHTWING offers fully integrated order fulfilment alongside warehousing, overnight courier, distribution, and contract logistics, which suits growing SA e-commerce businesses that want to consolidate logistics relationships rather than juggle suppliers.